Finance Department/Tax Collections

 TAX PAYMENT OPTIONS: Due Date: September 30, 2021

-In that effort, the Town of Barrington is urging residents and businesses to use Online and Mail Services and the utilization of the Town's Drop Box located to the left-hand side of the Finance/Tax Collector's entrance door in front of the Town Hall.
+The Town of Barrington is urging residents and businesses to use Online, Mail Services or the utilization of the Town's Drop Box located to the left-hand side of the Finance/Tax Collector's entrance door in front of the Town Hall.

 Residents can pay their taxes using the following options:

 PO Box 9716